sonugiri1043/Cracking-The-Coding-Interview/9-System-Design-And-Scalability/1-Stock-Data.md

 all stocks having an open price greater than N and a closing price less than M:'
 - Rolling back, backing up data, and security could be provided using standard database features.
 We don't have to "reinvent the wheel," so it's easy for us to implement.
 - Reasonably easy for the clients to integrate into existing applications.
-SOL integration is a standard feature in software development environments.
+SQL integration is a standard feature in software development environments.

 What are the disadvantages of using a SOL database?